Michalis Simigdalas: Club career

-Simigdalas started in 1958 at the infrastructure departments of AEK Athens, under Giorgos Daispangos and was promoted to the first team in 1963.
-His coextistanse with many great players of the time did not allowed him to establish himself in the club, however he stayed at the club for 6 seasons.
-A member of the squad that won second place in the Balkans Cup in 1967, losing only in the final by Fenerbahçe.
-He was a regular player in the team that reached the quarter-finals of the European Cup in 1969.
-During his spell at AEK, he won the Championship in 1968 season and 2 Cups.
+Simigdalas started playing football in 1958 at the academy departments of AEK Athens, under Georgios Daispangos.
+In 1963 he was promoted to the senior team.
+His coextistanse with prominent players in the roster did not allow him to establish himself in the main squad, however he played at the club for six seasons.
+On 15 July 1966 it was decided by the General Sport's Secretary and AEK to support the Greek-based Alexander the Great by providing them with four of their footballers until the end of the season in order for the club to stay in the Victorian State League.
+Those footballers were Simigdalas, Nikolaidis, Pomonis and Papageorgiou.
+Simigdalas played 7 matches and scored once and alongside his teammates at AEK he helped the club avoid relegation by finishing 10th.
+After the end of the season in September, they returned to AEK.
+Simigdalas was also a member of the squad that won second place in the Balkans Cup in 1967, losing in the final by Fenerbahçe.
+He was a regular in the team that reached the quarter-finals of the European Cup in 1969.
+During his spell at AEK, he won the Championship in 1968 season and two Cups.

-In the summer of 1969, he left AEK and played for Apollon Athens, where his older brother Nikos also played.
-He left Apollon, due to argues with their coach, but also disappointed by the behavior of a part of the fans towards them, while they also had pending financial issues with the team's management.
-In the summer of 1972, he moved to Panegialios.
-In the summer of 1974, he was transferred to Acharnaikos.
-He played for Athinaikos and Ilioupoli for one season each, before returning to Athninaikos to end his career in 1978.
+In the summer of 1969, he left AEK and signed for Apollon Athens, where his older brother Nikos also played.
+On 31 July 1972, he was released from Apollon alongside his brother, due to disagreements with the manager, but also due to his disappointment by the behavior of a portion of the supporters towards him, while he had pending financial issues with the administration.
+He then moved to Panegialios.
+In the summer of 1974, he was transferred to Acharnaikos for a season.
+Afterwards, he played for Athinaikos and Ilioupoli for one season each, before returning to Athninaikos to end his career in 1978.

 Personal life

-His brother, Nikos was also a footballer, who played mainly for Apollon Athens, where they played together, while he was also his coach at Ilioupoli.
+His brother, Nikos was also a footballer, who played mainly for Apollon Athens.
+There, they played together for a period, while Nikos was also his manager during their time at Ilioupoli.

-Since the end of his career as a footballer, Simigdalas is constantly "close" to his beloved AEK, while he also has a very strong participation in their Veterans' Association.
-He is also the coach of the veteran team of AEK.
+Since the end of his career as a footballer, Simigdalas is constantly "close" to AEK Athens, while he also has a strong participation in their Veterans' Association.
+He has also served as the manager of the veteran team of AEK.